-Many of the students who work with us are incredibly motivated, and have spent their entire young adult lives working as hard, if not harder, than their adult counterparts.
+Many of the students who work with us are incredibly motivated, and have spent their teen years working incredibly hard toward their goal of getting into their dream college.
 For these students, a gap year can be a chance to recharge, take life a little less seriously, and re-engage with activities for the fun and passion of it, without the pressure of college admissions.
 It can also be a brilliant strategy for career advancement; spending a year gaining experience at a job or internship you wouldn’t otherwise have had time for, or even starting your own business.

 Many students need to take a gap year in order to afford college.
 Contrary to popular belief, competitive private colleges are often more affordable than public state universities once financial aid is taken into consideration.
-However, it can be difficult even with a “full ride” to afford the textbooks, plane tickets, and (often) winter clothes you need, or even the lost income of three or four years not spent working full time.
-As one gap year can quickly turn into two or more, we recommend applying to colleges each year.
-The financial aid packages you are offered or are able to negotiate to can vary dramatically year to year and from college to college, so never make assumptions about your ability to afford college.
+However, even with a “full ride” it can be difficult to afford the textbooks, plane tickets, and (often) winter clothes and other expenses you’ll need to cover, or even the lost income of three or four years not spent working full time.
+You can take this time to work remotely and save up money so that you don’t have to stress about your finances during your first year of college.
+If you take one or two gap years, but have not committed to a college, we recommend applying to colleges each year.
+The financial aid packages you are offered or are able to negotiate can vary dramatically year to year and from college to college, so never make assumptions about your ability to afford college.

 For students who didn’t necessarily feel academically qualified, are not emotionally mature enough to apply to college, or who didn’t get the college acceptances they were hoping for, a gap year can be a great way to give it another shot.
 Take this time to retake standardized tests, rewrite your personal statement, and apply to colleges that will be good fits for you.